Taking Property Without Consent Can Result In Theft Charges

 Theft cases can arise from a simple misunderstanding, but maintaining your innocence even when the accusations are glaringly false can be a challenge.
 The prosecution and the judge are not on your side, and will not have any sympathy for you or the circumstances surrounding the alleged theft.

 A criminal theft charge is a steep price to pay for a misunderstanding.
 You need help from an experienced criminal defense lawyer.
-Call 972-914-9601 or reach us online to schedule an appointment at our Plano office.
-We help clients throughout Collin County, Dallas County and Tarrant County fight theft charges.
+Call me today 972-914-9601 or reach me online to schedule an appointment at my Plano office.
+I help clients throughout Collin County, Dallas County and Tarrant County fight theft charges.